-To foster good government-to-government relationships and to assure that the Tribe is not unreasonably prevented from commencing a Project and benefiting therefrom, if an intergovernmental agreement with the County, or the California Department of Transportation if required by section 11.7, subdivision (c), is not entered within seventy-five (75) days of the submission of the Final TEIR, or such further time as the Tribe and the County, or the Tribe and the California Department of Transportation if required by section 11.7, subdivision (c) (for purposes of this section the "parties") may agree in writing, any party may demand binding arbitration before a JAMS arbitrator pursuant to JAMS Comprehensive Arbitration with respect to any remaining disputes arising from, connected with, or related to the negotiation:
+To foster good government-to-government relationships and to assure that the Tribe is not unreasonably prevented from commencing a Project and benefiting therefrom, if an intergovernmental agreement with the County is not entered within seventy-five (75) days of the submission of the final TEIR, or such further time as the Tribe and the County (for purposes of this section the "parties") may agree in writing, any party may demand binding arbitration before a JAMS arbitrator pursuant to JAMS Comprehensive Arbitration with respect to any remaining disputes arising from, connected with, or related to the negotiation.
+The arbitration shall be conducted as follows:

-The arbitration shall be conducted as follows: Each party shall (a) exchange with each other within five (5) days of the demand for arbitration its last, best written offer made during the negotiation pursuant to section 11.7.
-The arbitrator shall schedule a hearing to be heard within thirty (30) days of his or her appointment unless the parties agree to a longer period.
-The arbitrator shall be limited to awarding only one (1) of the offers submitted, without modification, based upon that proposal which best provides feasible mitigation of Significant Effects on the Environment and on public safety and most reasonably compensates for public services pursuant to section 11.7, without unduly interfering with the principal objectives of the Project or imposing environmental mitigation measures which are different in nature or scale from the type of measures that have been required to mitigate impacts of a similar scale of other projects in the surrounding area, to the extent there are such other projects.
-The arbitrator shall take into consideration whether the Final TEIR provides the data and information necessary to enable the County, or the California Department of Transportation if required by section 11.7, subdivision (c), to determine both whether the Project may result in a Significant Effect on the Environment and whether the proposed measures in mitigation are sufficient to mitigate any such effect.
-If the respondent does not participate in the arbitration, the arbitrator shall nonetheless conduct the arbitration and issue an award, and the claimant shall
+- (a) Each party shall exchange with each other within five (5) days of the demand for arbitration its last, best written offer made during the negotiation pursuant to section 11.7. - (b) The arbitrator shall schedule a hearing to resolve the matter within thirty (30) days of his or her appointment, unless the parties agree to a longer period.
+Consistent with the limits of this Compact, the arbitrator must award only one (1) of the two (2) offers submitted, without modification, based upon that proposal which is (i) consistent with the Tribe's obligations under this Compact; and which (ii) best provides feasible mitigation of Significant Effects on the Off-Reservation Environment under section 11.7, without unduly interfering with the principal objectives of the Project or imposing environmental mitigation measures which are different in nature or scale from the type of measures that have been required to mitigate impacts of a similar scale of other projects in the surrounding area, to the extent there are such other projects. - (c) The arbitrator shall take into consideration whether the final TEIR provides the data and information necessary to enable the County to determine both whether the Project may result in a Significant Effect on the Off-Reservation Environment and whether the proposed measures in mitigation are feasible and sufficient to mitigate any such effect.

-- submit such evidence as the arbitrator may require therefore.
-Review of the resulting arbitration award is waived. - (b) To effectuate this section 11.8, and in the exercise of its sovereignty, the Tribe agrees to expressly waive, and to waive its right to assert, sovereign immunity in connection with the arbitrator's jurisdiction and in any action to (i) enforce the other party's obligation to arbitrate, (ii) enforce or confirm any arbitral award rendered in the arbitration, or (iii) enforce or execute a judgment based upon the award. - (c) The arbitral award will become part of the intergovernmental agreements with the County required under section 11.7. - (d) An arbitral award entered pursuant to this section 11.8 as the result of arbitration between the Tribe and the California Department of Transportation, when an intergovernmental agreement is required by section 11.7, subdivision (c), will become the intergovernmental agreement with the California Department of Transportation.
+- (d) If the respondent does not participate in the arbitration, the arbitrator shall nonetheless conduct the arbitration and issue an award, and the claimant shall submit such evidence as the arbitrator may require therefor.
+Review of the resulting arbitration award is waived. - (e) To effectuate this section 11.8, and in the exercise of its sovereignty, the Tribe waives its right to assert sovereign immunity in connection with the arbitrator's jurisdiction (i) to award one (1) of the two (2) offers proposed by the parties; (ii) to enforce the other party's obligation to arbitrate, (iii) to enforce or confirm an arbitral award rendered in the arbitration, or (iv) to enforce or execute a judgment in state or federal court based upon the award. - (f) An arbitral award entered pursuant to this section 11.8 as the result of arbitration between the Tribe and the County, when an intergovernmental agreement is required by section 11.7, subdivision (a), will become the Tribe's intergovernmental agreement with the County.